open-sciml/mpkmeans/README.md

 ```

-All empirical results in paper is produced via
+All empirical results in paper can be produced via the bash command in Linux:

-Example code
 ```Python
 python3 run_all.py
 ```